Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 When are the Gozo festas 2026?

-What time do Gozo feast fireworks start?
+What time do Gozo festa fireworks start?

-Is a Gozo feast family friendly?
+Are Gozo festas family friendly?

 What should I wear to a Gozo festa?